I help people learn, think, and strategize about fan culture.

 After completing her schooling, Flourish joined The Alchemists Transmedia Storytelling Co. as a partner and Chief Participation Officer.
 While with The Alchemists, she worked on a wide variety of projects, from consulting for the Coca-Cola Company to co-writing and co-producing the mobile game for the film Transcendence to planning the transmedia strategy for hit Hulu show East Los High.
 She then joined Chaotic Good Studios as a partner and Chief Research Officer.
 There, she leads the Fanalytics team in performing qualitative and quantitative analysis of fan cultures, provides strategic insight into building and maintaining evergreen fandoms, and works directly with writers and creators to help them understand their stories’ fans.

 With Elizabeth Minkel, Flourish co-hosts the podcast Fansplaining.
-She is a director of the Interactive Fiction Technology Foundation, a nonprofit that helps ensure the ongoing maitenance, improvement and preservation of the tools and services crucial to the creation and distribution of interactive fiction.
+She was a founding director of the Interactive Fiction Technology Foundation, a nonprofit that helps ensure the ongoing maitenance, improvement and preservation of the tools and services crucial to the creation and distribution of interactive fiction.
 She has worked on several games as a writer, designer, producer and/or programmer and has written many works of fanfiction, as well as branching narratives and works of conceptual poetry.
 She has presented her work in the US, UK, France, Mexico, Colombia, Brazil, and Canada.

 If it is useful to you, you may download a less-than-100-word biography suitable for the entertainment industry or a less-than-100-word biography suitable for creative work.
 A high-resolution headshot is also available; please credit Sylvie Rosokoff.